32X: Development

 With Miller pushing for his American team to create the system, the 32X was designed as a peripheral for the existing Genesis, expanding its power with two 32-bit SuperH-2 processors, the same as those that would be used in the Saturn but with a lower clock speed.
 The SH-2 had been developed in 1993 as a joint venture between Sega and Japanese electronics company Hitachi.
 The original design for the 32X add-on, according to Bayless, was created on a cocktail napkin, but Miller denied this.
 In another account, Bayless claimed that Franz began designing the 32X on a hotel notepad, drawing two SH-2 processors with separate framebuffers.

 Although the new unit was a stronger console than originally proposed, it was not compatible with Saturn games.
 This was justified by Sega's statement that both platforms would run at the same time, and that the 32X would be aimed at players who could not afford the more expensive Saturn.
 Bayless praised the potential of this system at this point, calling it "a coder's dream for the day" with its twin processors and 3D capabilities.
 Sega of America headed up the development of the 32X, with some assistance from Sato's team in Japan.
 Shortages of processors due to the same 32-bit chips being used in both the 32X and the Saturn hindered the development of the 32X, as did the language barrier between the teams in Japan and the United States.

 Before the 32X was launched, the release date of the Saturn was announced for November 1994 in Japan, coinciding with the 32X's target launch date in North America.
 Sega of America was tasked with marketing the 32X with the Saturn's Japan release occurring simultaneously.
-Their answer was to describe the 32X a "transitional device" between the Genesis and the Saturn; Bayless said this "just made us look greedy and dumb to consumers".
+Their answer was to describe the 32X as a "transitional device" between the Genesis and the Saturn; Bayless said this "just made us look greedy and dumb to consumers".